 1. Cropping Algorithm: Currently uses edge-based cropping without content-aware centering, meaning subjects near image edges may be cropped out.

-2. Uniform Sizing Constraint: All images in a layout use identical dimensions, requiring separate invocations if dealing with mixed aspect-ratios.
+2. Uniform Sizing Constraint: All images in a layout use identical dimensions, requiring separate invocations when dealing with mixed aspect ratios.